Athletic Therapy is a combination of manual therapy & movement.

 You can find the Jessica, located in beautiful Vancouver, British Columbia.

-Athletic Therapists treat all sorts of injuries and conditions.
+Treating all sorts of injuries, conditions and dysfunctions.
 Some of those conditions include:

 Repetitive Strain Injuries